 The Turkish Van is mythologized as being a ratter on Noah’s Ark from the Biblical story of the worldwide flood.
 Having a love of water would make the Turkish Van a great candidate for surviving a flood, and their intelligence would make them excellent at keeping a big boat free of rodent stowaways.

 The Scottish Fold has gained some fame in the past few years thanks to Maru, a viral YouTube sensation, with adorable videos of his penchant for trying to fit into any size of box.
-Maru the Scottish Fold Cat’s combined videos have been viewed over 200 million times, and the internet loves his attempts to make a bed out of smaller and smaller boxes.
+Maru the Scottish Fold cat’s combined videos have over 200 million views, and the internet loves his attempts to make a bed out of smaller and smaller boxes.

 4. Siamese Cat